 - Week 4: 100,000 messages per day

-Keep in mind, your warm up schedule will be dependent on your message throughput, sending cadence, and the amount of time you can warmup without too much disruption to your business.
-If you are moving from another platform, it may be prudent to split your list up between the two services in order to warm up your IP with minimal downtime in your Marketing efforts.
+Keep in mind, your warm-up schedule depends on your message throughput, sending cadence, and the amount of time you can warm up without too much disruption to your business.
+If you're moving from another platform, it may be prudent to split your list between the two services to warm up your IP with minimal downtime in your Marketing efforts.

 It is very important not to break these limits.
-If you send too many emails too quickly on your dedicated IP, it can have long term negative effects on the IP reputation that may take months to correct.
-During this warmup period it's vital that you are sending to your most engaged contacts, especially during week 1.
-This ensures your IP gets off on the right foot.
+If you send too many emails too quickly on your dedicated IP, it can have long-term negative effects on the IP reputation that may take months to correct.
+During this warmup period, it's vital to send to your most engaged contacts, especially during week 1.
+This ensures that your IP gets off on the right foot.